 These materials will be part of my intervention:

 It would be great if participants can bring with them:

 Here is a link to our 100 in 1 Day page.
 And check out the butterfly themed Buzz On The Bridge the same day.

 Railpath expansion is in the last days of an environmental Assessment (EA) and barring any last minute snags the shovels will go in the ground in 2017!
 Yea!
 We had hoped that 2016 would be the year but the EA process has taken longer so it has pushed back the final design and tendering.

 This is the City of Toronto EA page for the project.
 There is a slide show that can be opened to provide a great overview.
 One note, the most southerly part of the expansion shows a route from Abell Street south east that uses Sudbury Avenue.
-This was not the original preferred route and is not going to happen.
-This remaining short stretch is going to be rethought, in the original preferred route along the rail corridor, in conjunction with locals and stakeholders.
+This was not the original preferred route and is not going to happen at this time.
+This remaining short stretch is going to be rethought, considering the original preferred route along the rail corridor, and other potential routes, in conjunction with locals and stakeholders.
 The idea is to think big and inventive and see how we can get people across King and into Liberty Village in a way that adds to the community and adds to the larger Railpath vision.

 West Toronto Railpath was featured as one of Toronto’s best design spots in a recent issue of Air Canada’s En Route Magazine

 Railpath featured in Conde Nast Traveler photo essay on elevated parks!